theriverman/django-minio-backend/README.md

 For an exemplary policy, see the contents of `def set_bucket_to_public(self)` in models.py.

+### Consistency Check On Start
+When enabled, the `initialize_buckets` management command gets called automatically when Django starts. <br>
+This command connects to the configured minIO server and checks if all buckets defined in `settings.py`. <br>
+In case a bucket is missing or its configuration differs, it gets created and corrected.

 ### Reference Implementation
 For a reference implementation, see [Examples](examples).